nguyenvdan/Impute-Pro/README.md

-# Impute-Pro: Missing Data Imputation for Medical Datasets
+# Missing Data Imputation Pipeline for Medical Datasets

 A machine learning project that handles missing data in medical datasets using MICE (Multiple Imputation by Chained Equations).
 Built as part of learning data science and healthcare AI applications.